 Sifton was first elected to the state Senate in 2012 and inevitably became the go-to expert for the Democrats on tort reform issues.
 But he also challenged Greitens — who resigned as Missouri’s chief executive after less than two years amid sexual misconduct and campaign finance allegations — during his tenure.

-But while Sifton called for investigations into his campaign’s handling of a charity list and use of an encrypted messaging service and was involved in the impeachment discussions, he said he also went stood up against budget cuts to school buses and nursing homes and the elimination of an affordable housing program.
+But while Sifton called for investigations into his campaign’s handling of a charity list and use of an encrypted messaging service and was involved in the impeachment discussions, he said he also stood up against budget cuts to school buses and nursing homes and the elimination of an affordable housing program.

 “I worked to prevent as much of his agenda from being adopted as possible with some success,” Sifton recalled.
 “Sen. [Kiki] Curls and I were the last two standing on SB 43, the employment discrimination bill.
 We held that off for as long as we possibly could and did as much as we could to keep strong protections against workplace discrimination in Missouri.
 But on issue after issue, I squared up with Greitens when he was governor, including on dark money, his refusal to disclose the identity of his donors which was ultimately why he resigned.
 I was on the tip of the spear on that.”